- This review contains affiliate links. Read more here.

 Best Pet Hair Vacuums for Allergies

-Research shows a whopping 15% of the population is allergic to pets.
+It’s estimated a whopping 10-20% of the population is allergic to pets.
 However, according to one study, even if allergic people are advised to give up their pets by the doctor, only one in five people did.

 A secreted protein released by dander and saliva is to blame for allergies.
 These allergens are sticky, clinging to pet fur as well as clothing, mattresses, drapes, or bedding for long periods.
 They also stay suspended in the air for several hours.